Chxyz/vscode-neos-fusion/README.md

 * Basic syntax highlighting for Fusion
 * [AFX](https://github.com/neos/fusion-afx) Syntax support
 * Code-Snippets for Fusion-Objects
-* Go to Definition support for Fusion prototypes
+* Go to Definition support for Fusion prototypes (can be disabled in settings)

+## Extension Settings

+This extension contributes the following settings:

+* `neosFusion.enableGoToDefinition`: Enable/disable the Go to Definition feature for Fusion prototypes.

 ## Release Notes

 ### 2.2.0
 * Added "Go to Definition" functionality for Fusion prototypes
+  * This feature can be disabled in the extension settings

 ### 2.1.0
 * Update dependencies